-Just as I was setting up for the photograph Tom was called away temporarily to talk to the judges who were visiting from The Great British High Street, a competition that Newitts are firmly behind (have you voted yet..?)
+Just as I was setting up for the photograph Tom was called away temporarily to talk to the judges who were visiting from The Great British High Street, a competition that Newitt’s are firmly behind (have you voted yet..?)

-Conveniently there was a spotlight right above the part of the counter that Tom was stood at, however it was casting some horrible looking shadows across his face.
-Asking Tom to lean forward into the light ensured that there was even illumination across both Tom and the fine piece of meat that he was holding.
+Conveniently there was a spotlight right above the part of the counter that Tom was standing at; however, it was casting some horrible looking shadows across his face.
+Asking Tom to lean forward into the light ensured there was even illumination across both Tom and the fine piece of meat he was holding.

-As the shop was busy, with a constant stream of people coming in for their weekend supplies I didn’t want to take up too much of Tom’s time or indeed space in his shop.
+As the shop was busy, with a constant stream of people coming in for their weekend supplies, I didn’t want to take up too much of Tom’s time or, indeed, space in his shop.
 So, once I had the image I quickly packed up and left.